 What Is the Secured Overnight Financing Rate (SOFR)?

 Financial institutions now use Secured Overnight Financing Rate, or SOFR, as a tool for pricing corporate and consumer loans, including business loans, student loans, mortgages, and credit cards.
-SOFR sets rates based on the rates that financial institutions pay one another for overnight loans or repos, hence the name overnight financing.
+SOFR sets rates based on the rates that financial institutions pay one another for overnight loans (hence the name).
 The SOFR rate is published daily by the Federal Reserve Bank of New York.

-SOFR is a popular benchmark because it is risk-free, robust, and transparent.
+SOFR is a popular benchmark because it is risk-free and transparent.
 It is based on more than $1 trillion in cleared marketplace transactions.
 This in contrast to the index it has replaced, the London Interbank Offered Rate, better known as LIBOR.
 LIBOR was based on hypothetical short-term loan rates.
 This has historically made LIBOR less reliable and more vulnerable to insider manipulation.

 How Does the SOFR Work?

-When large financial institutions lend money to one another in order to adhere to reserve and liquidity requirements, they do so through the Treasury repurchase market using Treasury bond repurchase agreements, also known as repos.
+When large financial institutions lend money to one another, they must adhere to reserve and liquidity requirements.
+They do this by using Treasury bond repurchase agreements, known as “repos”.
 Using repo agreements, Treasurys are used as collateral and banks are able to make overnight loans.

-SOFR is made up of the weighted averages of the interest rates used in real, finalized repo transactions.
+The SOFR interest rate index is made up of the weighted averages of the interest rates used in real, finalized repo transactions.
 Every morning, the New York Federal Reserve Bank publishes the SOFR rate it has calculated for repo transactions on the previous business day.

 Current SOFR Rates

 The New York Federal Reserve publishes the SOFR rate every business day.
 The latest rate is:

 The History of SOFR